chef/chef-web-docs/content/chef_compliance_phase.md

 #### Reporting to Chef Automate via Chef Infra Server

-This requires Chef Infra Server version 12.11.1 and Chef Automate 0.6.6 or newer, as well as integration between the Chef Infra Server and Chef Automate.
-More details [here](https://docs.chef.io/integrate_compliance_chef_automate.html#collector-chef-server-automate).
+This requires Chef Infra Server version 12.11.1 and Chef Automate 0.6.6 or newer, as well as [integration between the Chef Infra Server and Chef Automate](https://docs.chef.io/automate/data_collection/#configure-your-chef-infra-server-to-send-data-to-chef-automate).

-To upload profiles, you can use the [Chef Automate API](https://docs.chef.io/api_automate.html) or the `inspec compliance` subcommands.
+To upload profiles, you can use the [Chef Automate API](https://docs.chef.io/automate/api/#operation/Create) or the `inspec compliance` subcommands.

 This is an example of attributes configuring Compliance Phase to fetch Chef InSpec profiles from Chef Automate and send reports to Chef Automate both via Chef Infra Server: